Call Us: 587-982-9595

 TLDR

-Strategic plans are often judged by the quality of their ideas.
+Strategic plans are usually judged by the quality of their ideas.
 Are the priorities clear?
 Is the direction sound?
 Does the plan reflect where the organization wants to go?

 Many strategic planning risks do not come from weak thinking or poor analysis.
 They come from assumptions that go unexamined.
-Assumptions about leadership capacity, continuity, and reliance on key individuals that quietly determine whether a strategy can actually be executed.
+Assumptions about leadership capacity, continuity, and reliance on key individuals quietly determine whether a strategy can actually be carried forward.

 When Strategy Assumes Stability